sukrucildirr/smc-inference-server/README.md

-# 🚀 SMC Inference Server
+# 🌟 SMC Inference Server

 Run [Sequential Monte Carlo Steering](https://arxiv.org/abs/2306.03081) as a robust local inference server.
 This project is designed for exploration, demos, and efficient evaluation with [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).

-Dive deeper into the technical aspects with our [blog publication](https://smc-blogpost.vercel.app/).
+For more info, check out our [blog publication](https://smc-blogpost.vercel.app/) covering experiment setups and our takeaways.

 ---

-## 🌟 Overview
+## 🛠️ Overview

 This repository provides a streamlined and extensible foundation for hosting language models that leverage the [llamppl](https://github.com/genlm/llamppl) framework for steerable generation.
 While `llamppl` integrates with vLLM, this project wraps it with a simple, production-ready API endpoint, making it easier to integrate into your workflows and run benchmarks.